 Figuring out if you have nexus in a state and need to collect and remit sales tax used to be somewhat clear.
-While the definition of nexus has never been uniform across all 50 states, two primary definitions of nexus have been generally agreed upon (before the historic South Dakota v.
+While the definition of nexus has never been uniform across all 50 states, two primary definitions of nexus were generally agreed upon (before the historic South Dakota v.
 Wayfair decision):

 But things started to get a bit more challenging once buying and selling on the internet became more prevalent.
 States began passing new nexus legislation to account for out-of-state sellers making sales into their state.
 These new nexus concepts include click-through, affiliate, economic and marketplace nexus.
 Below, I’ll give you a primer on these four concepts that currently comprise the changing face of sales tax nexus.
 Note that some states have also enforced reporting requirements for remote sellers making sales into their states.

 Click-through nexus legislation can vary by state but typically has a few specific attributes.
 If an out of state seller retailer or service provider contracts with an individual (or company) located in-state who directly or indirectly refers potential customers to the retailer through a web link or other mechanism for a commission or other consideration upon sale, the retailer is considered to maintain a place of business in that state.
 With click-through nexus, a sales threshold typically applies: the cumulative gross sales by the retailer to customers in-state referred through this type of agreement during the preceding four quarterly periods must exceed a certain amount in order for the retailer to qualify and be considered to have nexus in the state.